Guide to the Transition from Fired to Hired

-People are fired every day.
-For good reason and for no good reason.
-It happens to most of us, at least once which is not much consolation when it happens to you.
+People are fired every day -- for good reason and for no reason at all.
+It happens to most of us, at least once, which is probably not much consolation when it happens to you.

 Being fired is very similar to being laid off, except that being fired is usually a solitary experience with no outplacement services provided.
 So, it can be very tough to handle both emotionally and financially.